ZHPP fosters and facilitates children to become lifelong learners through exploration, discovery, imagination, and creativity.

 Currently, the staff includes a Director, a registered nurse, seven lead teachers, and 12 teachers’ assistants.
 The Program is licensed to care for 77 children per hour, 9:00 am to 4:00 pm.
 In 1998, ZHPP became a tax-exempt corporation.
 While ZHPP has always operated as a non-profit organization, it now has 501(c)3 status.
 This means that ZHPP is not subject to sales tax, and any donations made to the school are tax-deductible.

-ZHPP employs a widely used and reputable quality assurance processes called the Early Childhood Environmental Rating Scale (ECERS).
+ZHPP employs a widely used and reputable quality assurance process called the Early Childhood Environmental Rating Scale (ECERS).

 ECERS is used throughout the country to help schools assess classroom quality and identify areas for enhancement.
 The ECERS 48-point evaluation is conducted by an outside evaluator on an annual basis and assesses staffing policy, daily schedule, health and safety, developmental appropriateness of activities and materials, staff and child interaction, and family and community relations.